 Keep Your Assets Private

 With a probate, anyone can obtain a copy of your will, accountings and other probate records because they are part of the public Court records.
 A trust agreement is not subject to New York probate law and does not need to be filed with the Court.
-So only your beneficiaries and the trustee of the trust will have information regarding your estate assets, but not the general public or other curious family members such as your sister Julia or your cousin Michael, who are not beneficiaries under the trust agreement.
+So only your beneficiaries and the trustee of the trust will have information regarding your estate assets, but not the general public or other curious family members such as your sister Daniel or your cousin Michael, who are not beneficiaries under the trust agreement.